 There are many differences between enrollees regarding their age (pediatric versus adult patients) and their conditions, including recurrent upper and lower airway infections, acute and chronic bronchitis, rhinosinusitis, and chronic obstructive pulmonary disease.

-In an Italian study conducted in 57 patients older than 75 years with chronic obstructive bronchitis and affected by at least one exacerbation in the last 12 months.
+An Italian study was conducted on 57 patients older than 75 with chronic obstructive bronchitis and affected by at least one exacerbation in the last 12 months.

-Ismigen significantly reduced the absolute number of exacerbations, their duration and severity.
+Ismigen significantly reduced the number of exacerbations, their duration, and severity.

 As well as the need to use antibiotic treatments and the general cost of treating these patients during the treatment period compared to the same period last year, during which antibacterial prophylaxis had not been administered.

-In another multicenter study, 178 patients were randomized into two different groups: one group was treated with Ismigen (the first 10 days of each month for 3 consecutive months) and the other with placebo.
-The trial was double blind.
+In another multicenter study, 178 patients were randomized into two groups: one group was treated with Ismigen (the first ten days of each month for three consecutive months) and the other with a placebo.
+The trial was double-blind.

-At the end of the treatment, the patients were followed up for a further 9 months.
-Selected clinical end points were seen as significantly lower in the lysate group than in the placebo group.
+At the end of the treatment, the patients were followed up for nine months.
+Selected clinical endpoints were significantly lower in the lysate group than in the placebo group.

 As for pediatric trials, the earliest example, and one of the most cited, is a 1980 study by Oehling et al. That showed a reduction in symptom severity when using bacterial lysates.

-Other studies, on the other hand, revealed the benefits of using bacterial lysates.
+On the other hand, other studies revealed the benefits of using bacterial lysates.

-In a randomized controlled trial where children with rhinosinusitis underwent treatment with bacterial lysate, a decrease in the incidence and duration of infectious episodes, their number and the duration of concomitant treatments.
+In a randomized controlled trial where children with rhinosinusitis underwent treatment with bacterial lysate, a decrease in the incidence and duration of infectious episodes, their number, and the time of concomitant therapies.

-Furthermore, the clinical response showed a correlation with an increase in serum IgA levels.
+Furthermore, the clinical response correlated with an increase in serum IgA levels.

-Another randomized controlled trial with 188 pediatric patients showed that the infection rate was reduced by 50% in treated patients, and this protection was maintained for half a year after the termination of drug administration.
+Another randomized controlled trial with 188 pediatric patients showed that the infection rate was reduced by 50% in treated patients.
+This protection was maintained for half a year after the termination of drug administration.

-Pharmacological reactions were few, transitory, expected and not serious.
+Pharmacological reactions were few, transitory, expected, and not severe.

-In both pediatric and adult trials, a positive trend in the results can be found: a reduction in infection rates and the duration and use of antibiotics, as well as a beneficial effect on symptoms.
+In both pediatric and adult trials, a positive trend in the results can be found: a reduction in infection rates, the duration and use of antibiotics, and a beneficial effect on symptoms.

-It should be noted that there are also new clinical perspectives and approaches on the potential use of bacterial lysates in different pathologies, in addition to common respiratory diseases, with the possibility of improving the quality of life of the patient in several different diseases.
+It should be noted that there are also new clinical perspectives and approaches on the potential use of bacterial lysates in different pathologies, in addition to common respiratory diseases, with the possibility of improving the quality of life of the patient in several other conditions.

-Observations made in particular patient populations, such as those infected with HIV, are promising and should be encouraging for further extensive research.
+Observations made in particular patient populations, such as those infected with HIV, are promising and should encourage further extensive research.

-Currently, the exact mechanisms of action of Ismigen and its individual components are not yet well defined.
-Additional studies are required to define these issues.
+Currently, the exact mechanisms of action of Ismigen and its components are not yet well defined.
+Additional studies are required to clarify these issues.

-According to Braido et al, further trials including a larger number of selected patients and well-designed trials in terms of blinding and randomization procedures are needed.
+According to Braido et al., further trials, including a more significant number of selected patients and well-designed trials in blinding and randomization procedures, are needed.

-These studies will help to find more solid evidence of the beneficial effects of Ismigen (bacterial lysates) in improving symptoms, preventing infections and, above all, in the quality of life of our patients.
+These studies will help find more solid evidence of the beneficial effects of Ismigen (bacterial lysates) in improving symptoms, preventing infections, and, above all, in the quality of life of our patients.